By Margaret Quilter

 Nutrition in the Gaza Strip

-Despite these extremely challenging conditions, families are doing all they can to ensure their children are accessing the little nutrition and healthcare support available.
+Even in the face of these unimaginable challenges, families are doing all they can to ensure their children are accessing nutrition and healthcare support available to help them survive.

 To understand what is happening, let’s take a closer look at what causes malnutrition in conflict zones, how it is threatening the lives of children, and how we can prevent children from dying.

-How has the ongoing conflict caused food insecurity in Gaza?
+How has the conflict caused food insecurity in Gaza?

 In Gaza, children are getting their middle-upper-arm-circumference (MUAC) measured and are receiving high-energy biscuits as part of their malnutrition screening at a UNICEF-supported health centre.